William Parsons, 3rd Earl of Rosse

-William Parsons, 3rd Earl of Rosse (17 June 1800 – 31 October 1867), was an English engineer and astronomer.
+William Parsons, 3rd Earl of Rosse (17 June 1800 – 31 October 1867), was an Irish engineer and astronomer.
 He built several giant telescopes.

 His 72-inch telescope, built in 1845 and colloquially known as the "Leviathan of Parsonstown", was the world's largest telescope, in terms of aperture size, until the early 20th century.
 From April 1807 until February 1841, he was styled as Baron Oxmantown.

 Life

 He was born in York, England, the son of Sir Lawrence Parsons, later 2nd Earl of Rosse, and Alice Lloyd.
 He was educated at Trinity College Dublin and Magdalen College, Oxford, graduating with first-class honours in mathematics in 1822.
 He inherited an earldom and a large estate in King's County (now County Offaly) in Ireland when his father, Lawrence, 2nd Earl of Rosse, died in February 1841.

 Lord Rosse married Mary Field, daughter of John Wilmer Field, on 14 April 1836.
 They had thirteen offspring, of which four sons survived to adulthood: